POPPY & FFION

 Marfan Syndrome

-Marfan syndrome is a genetic disorder that affects the body’s connective tissue.
-Connective tissue holds all the body’s cells, organs and tissue together.
-It also plays an important role in helping the body grow and develop properly.
+Marfan Syndrome is a genetic disorder that affects the body’s connective tissues.
+Connective tissues hold all the body’s cells, organs and tissues together.
+They also play an important role in helping the body grow and develop properly.

-Connective tissue is made up of proteins.
-The protein that plays a role in Marfan syndrome is called fibrillin-1.
-Marfan syndrome is caused by a defect (or mutation) in the gene that tells the body how to make fibrillin-1.
-This mutation results in an increase in a protein called transforming growth factor beta, or TGF-β.
-The increase in TGF-β causes problems in connective tissues throughout the body, which in turn creates the features and medical problems associated with Marfan syndrome and some related disorders.
+Connective tissues are comprised of proteins.
+The protein that plays a role in Marfan Syndrome is called fibrillin-1.
+Marfan Syndrome is caused by a defect (or mutation) in the gene that regulates the production of fibrillin-1.
+This mutation results in increased levels of a protein called transforming growth factor beta - TGF-β.
+The increase in TGF-β causes problems in connective tissues throughout the body, which in turn creates the features and medical problems associated with Marfan Syndrome and some other related disorders.

-Because connective tissue is found throughout the body, Marfan syndrome can affect many different parts of the body, as well.
-Features of the disorder are most often found in the heart, blood vessels, bones, joints, and eyes.
-Some Marfan features – for example, aortic enlargement (expansion of the main blood vessel that carries blood away from the heart to the rest of the body) – can be life-threatening.
-The lungs, skin and nervous system may also be affected.
-Marfan syndrome does not affect intelligence.
+Because connective tissues underpin all somatic systems - Marfan Syndrome can affect many different interconnected parts of the body.
+Attributes of the disorder are most often found in the heart, blood vessels, bones, joints and eyes.
+Some Marfan features such as aortic enlargement (expansion of the main blood vessel that carries blood away from the heart to the rest of the body) – can be life-threatening.
+The lungs, skin and nervous systems may also be affected.
+Marfan Syndrome has no impact on intelligence.

 To find out more about Marfan syndrome, click here.